ruchitachandhok/sei-flex-49/w07/d2/ejs.md

 This is great, but not scaleable.

-A websites like amazon has thousands of HTML pages corresponding to millions of products.
+A website like amazon has thousands of HTML pages corresponding to millions of products.
 Are they manually creating a separate file for each of these?
 What about spotify, which has thousands of song pages, or album pages.
 Are they manually creating an HTML file for each of these web pages?

 Of course not.
 They are using dynamic templates.